Article by Chloe Adams RD – Freelance Dietitian Specialising in Digestive Health

 Powdered Huel is low FODMAP and for this reason it can be used alongside the Low FODMAP Diet and as part of your dietary routine if you have IBS.
 I experience IBS myself, and trialled Huel powder for a week, replacing both breakfast and lunch with a shake.
 I was comfortable and can vouch for this practically, in addition to noting there are no FODMAPs on the ingredients list.
 If you have IBS and an extremely busy lifestyle where convenience is a top priority, Huel could form a part of your eating routine to ensure you are achieving a regular meal pattern and optimal nutrition.

-Please note: Huel Bars are not low FODMAP.
+Please note: Huel Ready-to-drink, Huel Bars and Huel Granola are not low FODMAP.

 #huel your Instagram photo for chance to feature here, and win a pouch of Huel.